ZhiangChen/gps_vio/README.md

 ## Getting Started
 #### Gazebo
-PX4 sitl has been used in Gazebo to simulate an aircraft with GPS.
-VIO is replaced by Gaussian-noise-added ground truth from a gazebo plugin, [libgazebo_ros_p3d](http://docs.ros.org/electric/api/gazebo_plugins/html/group__GazeboRosP3D.html).
-The reason for this simplification is that only local transitions from VIO are used to build a factor graph and the global drift correction dependes on global pose estimation from FCU and GPS.
-First, launch a robot model in gazebo with GPS odometry and VIO odometry.
+PX4 sitl has been used in Gazebo to simulate an aircraft with GPS. gps_vio subscribes to ```/mavros/odometry/in``` for fake VIO and to ```/mavros/_position/local``` for GPS.
+First, launch a robot model with PX4 SITL.
 Note covariance matrices in both odometries are used to build factors, otherwise you need to define static covariance matrices in the launch file ```gazebo_test.launch```.
 Then, modify the GPS odometry topic and VIO odometry topic names, and launch the test

 ```
+roslaunch px4 mavros_posix_sitl.launch
 roslaunch gps_vio gazebo_test.launch
 ```